-In this guide, you will learn how to read microexpressions on people’s faces to boost your emotional intelligence.
+In this article, you can learn how to read microexpressions on people’s faces and boost your emotional intelligence.

-To be able to have deep and meaningful conversations with other individuals, it is essential to understand their emotions.
-You can achieve this by actively listening to their words and reading their body language and facial expressions.
+If you want to have deep and meaningful conversations with other people, it is crucial to understand their emotions.
+You can achieve this by actively listening to their words, and also by paying attention to their body language and their facial expressions.

-Most of the time your brain automatically reads other people’s facial expressions – at least the visible, long-lasting facial expressions, the so-called macroexpressions.
-However, these obvious facial expressions only illuminate a small part of the emotional world of your interlocutor.
+Most of the time your brain automatically reads other people’s faces — at least the visible, long-lasting facial expressions, the so-called macroexpressions.
+However, these big facial expressions only illuminate a small part of the emotional world of the person you are talking to.

-Much more exciting are the so-called microexpressions, which arise subconsciously and cannot be deliberately evoked or suppressed.
+Much more intriguing are the so-called microexpressions, which arise subconsciously and cannot be deliberately evoked or suppressed by the person displaying them.
 They can give you valuable information about the hidden emotional world of your conversation partner and even serve as an indicator of deception when combined with other nonverbal and verbal cues.

-Since microexpressions are notoriously difficult to detect, they usually go unnoticed.
+Since microexpressions are very difficult to detect, they usually go unnoticed.
 With some practice, however, you can teach yourself to reliably spot them.
-In this guide, you’ll learn step-by-step to recognize microexpressions on people’s faces.
+In this guide, you’ll learn step-by-step to recognize microexpressions on other people’s faces.

 What are microexpressions?

 Microexpressions are very fast facial expressions of emotions.
 They last only up to 0.5 seconds, while regular facial expressions of emotions (macroexpressions) are much longer, lasting up to 4 seconds.
-Microexpressions typically display the basic emotions (surprise, anger, fear, disgust, happiness, sadness and contempt), but combinations are also possible.
+Microexpressions typically display basic emotions (such as surprise, anger, fear, disgust, happiness, sadness, and contempt), but combinations of these emotions are also possible.

 During communication, microexpressions flicker across people’s faces without their awareness, reflecting their true feelings about the content of the conversation.
-Often neither the wearer of the microexpression, nor the conversation partner is aware of them.
+Often neither the person showing the microexpressions nor their conversation partner is aware of them.

-Do you wonder what a microexpression looks like on the face?
-Here is an excerpt from a video by Kasya and Patryk Wezowski (Center for Bodylanguage), which shows examples of microexpressions.
-You’ll get to watch the full video at the end of this guide.
-If you look closely, you can spot three microexpressions that occur in the face of a young child.
+Now you might wonder what microexpressions look like.
+Here is an excerpt from a video by Kasya and Patryk Wezowski (from the Center for Bodylanguage), which shows a few examples of microexpressions.
+You can watch the full video at the end of this guide.
+If you look closely, you can spot three microexpressions that occur on the face of a young child.

-Did you see them?
-These microexpressions were rather slow, usually they are even faster.
+These microexpressions were rather slow, usually, they are even faster.
 You may wonder what these little facial movements mean and if you can ever learn to recognize and interpret them.
 Yes, you can!
-In this article you will learn how to reliably detect them.
+In this article, you will learn how to reliably spot them.

-Being able to read microexpressions comes along with several advantages, it can help you to:
+Being able to read microexpressions on people’s faces comes along with many advantages, so it can help you to: